 - (a) Offense.
-An actor commits first degree distribution of an obscene image to a minor when that actor:

-- (1) Knowingly distributes or displays to a complainant an image that depicts a real or fictitious person engaging in or submitting to an actual or simulated:

-- (A) Sexual act;

-- (B) Sadomasochistic abuse;

-- (C) Masturbation;

-- (D) Sexual or sexualized display of the genitals, pubic area, or anus, when there is less than a full opaque covering;

-- (E) Sexual contact; or

-- (F) Sexual or sexualized display of the breast below the top of the areola or buttocks, when there is less than a full opaque covering;

-- (2) Reckless as to the fact that:

-- (A) The image is obscene; and

-- (B) The complainant is under 16 years of age; and

-- (3) In fact, the actor is 18 years of age or older and at least 4 years older than the complainant.

-- (b) Exclusions from liability.

-(1) Nothing in this section shall be construed to prohibit conduct protected by the U.S. Constitution.

-- (1) A person does not commit an offense under this section when that person is Nothing in this chapter shall be construed to impose liability on a licensee under the Communications Act of 1934 (47 U.S.C. § 151 et seq.) engaged in activities regulated pursuant to such Act. - (2) A person does not commit an offense under this section when that person is Nothing in this chapter shall be construed to impose liability on an interactive computer service, as defined in section 230(e)(2) of the Communications Act of 1934, approved February 8, 1996 (110 Stat.
-139; 47 U.S.C. § 230(f)(2)), for content provided by another person. - (3) A person does not commit an offense An actor shall not be subject to prosecution under this section when that person for distributiones or displays of an image to a complainant in a location open to the general public or in an electronic forum, unless the actor also: - (A) Knowingly distributes or displays the image directly to the complainant; or - (B) Purposely distributes or displays the image to the complainant. - (c) Affirmative defenses.

-- (1) It is an affirmative defense to liability a prosecution under this section that the actor, in fact defendant: - (A) Is an employee of a school, museum, library, or movie theater, or other venue; - (B) Is acting within the reasonable scope of that role; and - (C) Has no control over the selection of the image. - (2) Marriage, Domestic Partnership, or Dating Defense.
-It is an affirmative defense to liability a prosecution under this section that, in fact:
+An actor commits distribution of an obscene image to a minor when that actor: - (1) Knowingly distributes or displays to a complainant an image that depicts a real or fictitious person engaging in or submitting to an actual or simulated: - (A) Sexual act; - (B) Sadomasochistic abuse; - (C) Masturbation; - (D) Sexual or sexualized display of the genitals, pubic area, or anus, when there is less than a full opaque covering; - (E) Sexual contact; or - (F) Sexual or sexualized display of the breast below the top of the areola or buttocks, when there is less than a full opaque covering; - (2) Reckless as to the fact that: - (A) The image is obscene; and - (B) The complainant is under 16 years of age; and - (3) In fact, the actor is 18 years of age or older and at least 4 years older than the complainant. - (b) Exclusions from liability. - (1) A person does not commit an offense under this section when that person is a licensee under the Communications Act of 1934 (47 U.S.C. § 151 et seq.) engaged in activities regulated pursuant to such Act. - (2) A person does not commit an offense under this section when that person is an interactive computer service, as defined in section 230(e)(2) of the Communications Act of 1934, approved February 8, 1996 (110 Stat.
+139; 47 U.S.C. § 230(f)(2)), for content provided by another person. - (3) A person does not commit an offense under this section when that person distributes or displays an image to a complainant in a location open to the general public or in an electronic forum, unless the actor: - (A) Knowingly distributes or displays the image directly to the complainant; or - (B) Purposely distributes or displays the image to the complainant. - (c) Affirmative defenses. - (1) It is an affirmative defense to liability under this section that the actor in fact: - (A) Is an employee of a school, museum, library, movie theater, or other venue: - (B) Is acting within the reasonable scope of that role; and - (C) Has no control over the selection of the image. - (2) Marriage, Domestic Partnership, or Dating Defense.
+It is an affirmative defense to liability under this section that, in fact: